 Leigh S. J. Hunt was and Indiana farm boy, born in 1855 to parents also native of that State.
 He grew up to educate himself by correspondence course, and eventually became the third President of Iowa State University before he was 30.
 Restless, he headed west to Seattle.
 There he bought profitable mining interests in the remote Monte Cristo mine, selling his stake at tremendous profit to John D. Rockefeller in 1890.
 Hunt purchased two seattle weekly newspapers and combined them in to one daily paper, creating the Seattle Post-Intelligencer.
 He started a bank, developed real estate and became the Seattle’s wealthiest citizen, all within a few years of arriving.

-Some therefore thought him cavalier when he announced that everything would be fine, and headed to largely uncharted northern Korea, then called the ”Kingdom of Corea,” in hopes of starting a railroad.
+Some therefore thought him cavalier when he announced that everything would be fine, and headed to largely uncharted northern Korea, then called the ”Empire of Corea,” in hopes of starting a railroad.
 Wife and children in tow, he made a deal for the railroad concession with the Emperor of Korea, then swapped it in Shanghai for a gold mining concession which others had failed to initiate, north of what is now Pyongyang.
-Over the next 40 years the Hunt companies would extract $50 million in gold from North Korea.
+Over the next 40 years Oriental Consolidated Mining would extract $50 million in gold from North Korea.
 2

-A few years into the successful run in Korea, Hunt returned to Seattle and arranged what many called the most elegant dinner in the City’s history, to which he invited all of the investors who had lost their stake in his earlier bankruptcy.
+A few years into the successful run in Korea, Hunt returned to Seattle and arranged what many called the most elegant dinner in the City’s history, at the Butler Hotel.
+He invited the investors who had lost their stake in his earlier bankruptcy.
 After an opening toast to the bewildered group, Hunt asked them each to look under their plate.
 There they found a check made out to each investor for the full amount owed, plus interest.

 Under medical advice to move to dry weather for health reasons, Hunt left Korea.
 The Sudan and Egypt’s upper Nile were recommended.
 Once in the Sudan, Leigh Hunt’s agricultural education came back to life and pointed him in the direction of his next fortune.
 Soon he began working with a team of other experts, including renowned fourth-generation botanist Philippe de Vilmorin, of Paris.

 Philippe’s father Henri de Vilmorin had done in-country testing of seeds in Egypt 3.
 His son continued the research and expanded its scope.
 Leigh Hunt’s agricultural education in Iowa combined with de Vilmorin’s dynastic horticulture research to develop seeding, irrigation and harvesting processes which established Egyptian long-staple cotton, on the banks of the Blue Nile 4.
+Hunt partnered with Booker T. Washington to bring skilled black Americans from the Tuskegee Institute to irrigate and manage the the industrial crops he developed in the Sudan.
 The de Vilmorins returned to Paris, where Philippe would soon marry another member of French society, the illegitimate daughter of King Alphonso XIII of Spain.
 By 1911 he had organized the fourth Congress of Geneticists in Paris 5, 6.

 Leigh Hunt remained in the Sudan for years to come.
 His exploits and adventures were legendary.
-His exploration expedition of the tributaries to the upper Nile with his son Henry Leigh Hunt, before the turn of the 20th century, drew praise from President Theodore Roosevelt, who wrote to Leigh Hunt commenting, “I think [your son] Henry and my son would get along well.”
+His exploration of the tributaries to the upper Nile with his son Henry Leigh Hunt, year before the arrival of T.E.
+Lawrence (of Arabia), drew praise from President Theodore Roosevelt, who wrote to Leigh Hunt commenting, “I think [your son] Henry and my son would get along well.”

 Hunt’s work was instrumental in the development of the Sennar Dam, which was under construction in 1923 when a larger such project drew him away.